 Already, 53% of global GDP has made an intended or actual commitment to reaching net zero by 2050, according to the Energy and Climate Intelligence Unit.
 Among big businesses, Unilever pledges net-zero emissions from all of its products by 2039.
 Apple says it will become carbon neutral across its entire business, supply chain and product lifecycle by 2030.
 Ikea aims to be climate positive by 2030.

 These three global brands are signing up to three different pledges.
 ‘Carbon jargon’ can make it difficult to differentiate the net zeros from the carbon neutrals, negatives and positives.
+Science Based Target initiatives (SBTIs) also largely underpin the initiatives made by some organizations, and whilst SBTIs work well with net zero, they are in fact quite different.

 What’s in a pledge?